task-proxemics/XLeRobot/README.md

 **Urgent**

 - 🔧 Add two arm base options: clamp-held (current) or screw-mounted
-- 🛠️ Add a connector plate that is compatible with the metal mesh of IKEA cart
+- 🛠️ Add a connector plate that is fully compatible with the metal mesh of IKEA cart
     </td>
     <td width="50%">